BitcoinBeachTravemuende/meetup/src/en/index.md

 Bitcoin Beach Travemünde Meetup is a free organized meetup in Lübeck-Travemünde (Germany) on the Baltic Sea coast.

 Everybody is welcome.
-Listen, and ask questions and make your hands dirty on building Bitcoin projects (books, software or hardware), Nostr or other Freedom Tech.
+Listen, ask questions and make your hands dirty on building Bitcoin projects (books, software or hardware), Nostr or other Freedom Tech.

 # Who